zinedburak/todoList/ReadMe.md

 - Run the "docker-compose up --build" command inside the main folder that you clone the project
 - The application will be built and run with the above command
 - If you want to run the tests in the docker please go to the docker-compose file and uncomment the tests_backend and tests_frontend parts of the code and run the "docker-compose up --build" command again
-- The Acceptance test fails when it runs in docker image since it could not install chromium and mimic user.
-But it passes without any problems when the application built locally.
 - Go to localhost:3000 and enjoy your todo application

 # Acceptance Test